 In the Garden of Eden the genetic material of all humanity was contained in the bodies of Adam and Eve.
 From these two, the human race descended.
 We are all related.
-The novel I released this month is a story of life, death, and the beginning, a novel of our family, the human story.
+My novel Fallen is a story of life, death, and the beginning, a novel of the beginning of the human story.

 Over the millennia our family tree forked and headed off in all directions, peopling the earth.
 We developed into many different tribes, nations, peoples, and languages.
 Yet God intends to bring all groups back together into one family, reunited through the work Christ accomplished on the cross.
 This will “be put into effect when the times reach their fulfillment” and will “bring unity to all things in heaven and on earth under Christ” (Ephesians 1:10).